-When buying or selling a vehicle through a private sale in the state of Virginia, you will need a car bill of sale for Virginia.
-A bill of sale in Virginia acts as both a receipt for the transaction and a legal document that can be used should there be any discrepancies with the vehicle.
+When buying or selling a vehicle through a private sale in the state of Virginia, you will need a bill of sale for Virginia.
+It acts as both a receipt for the transaction and a legal document that can be used should there be any discrepancies with the vehicle.
 For example, if the seller had gotten a ticket a couple of days before they sold the vehicle, the buyer can prove that they were not the owner of the vehicle at that time.
-The vehicle bill of sale for Virginia is also needed when the buyer titles and registers it for the first time.
+This is also needed when the buyer titles and registers it for the first time.

-Along with the bill of sale for Virginia, you will need Form VSA-5 (Odometer Disclosure Statement) if the title of the vehicle has been lost.
+Along with it, you will need Form VSA-5 (Odometer Disclosure Statement) if the title of the vehicle has been lost.
 Otherwise, the procedure for recording the odometer reading in the state of Virginia is to record the mileage on the title at the time of transferring ownership.

 Signing and Language Requirements

-In the state of Virginia, the car bill of sale for Virginia must be signed by both the seller and the buyer.
+In the state of Virginia, this form must be signed by both the seller and the buyer.
 Notarization of the document is not a requirement.
 If the vehicle is older than 5 years, you will need to complete Form SUT-1 (Affidavit of Vehicle Purchase Price) at the time of purchase, and both parties must sign this form.

 The Virginia DMV does offer some of its forms in Spanish, and a translator may be used to interpret them.
-However, the vehicle bill of sale for Virginia only comes in English.
-If you are creating your own car bill of sale for Virginia in another language, it will need to be translated to English if you need to submit it to the DMV.
+However, this bill of sale only comes in English.
+If you are creating your own document in another language, it will need to be translated to English if you need to submit it to the DMV.

 Number of copies

-There should be two copies of the bill of sale for Virginia; one for the seller and one for the buyer.
+There should be two copies of it; one for the seller and one for the buyer.

 Creating a Vehicle Bill of Sale for Virginia

-The Virginia DMV does not have its own vehicle bill of sale for Virginia.
+The Virginia DMV does not have its own BOS.
 However, for vehicles that are five years old or younger, you will need to use Form SUT-1a.
-For vehicles that are older than five years, you can create your own vehicle bill of sale for Virginia.
+For vehicles that are older than five years, you can create your own document.

 The document requires the following details: